alexhwoods/Rhetorical-Devices.com/src/content/rhetorical-devices/alliteration.md

 ---
 title: "Alliteration"
 description: "Perhaps the simplest and most common rhetorical device, alliteration is the repetition of the same letter or sound at the beginning of nearby words."
-keywords: "alliteration, rhetorical devices"
+keywords: [alliteration, rhetorical devices]
-layout: ../layouts/rhetorical-device.astro
+layout: ../../layouts/rhetorical-device.astro
 ---

 Perhaps the simplest and most common rhetorical device, alliteration is the repetition of the same letter or sound at the beginning of nearby words.